pythonswirls/StudySensor/README.md

 #### Sensor calibration/main.py + GUI hookup:
 * https://github.com/smc118
 * https://github.com/pythonswirls
   * Primarily handled the class construction and grueling process of continually calibrating the sonic sensors.
-We also replaced our sensors last minute, as we dsicovered one was (likely) shorted.
+We also replaced our sensors last minute, as we discovered one was (likely) shorted.
 Thank goodness we had spares!
 #### GUI:
 * https://github.com/JDalfe115
   * Respsonsoble for crafting the beautiful GUI using pygame-menu.
 Over the course of the project's development, he had personally tried a few other python GUI libs.
 Pygame-menu proved to be the most straight-forward